moabualruz/docker-arm-wikimedia-dev-images/README.md

 # Wikimedia dev debian images with Dockerfiles
+This tool and script helps to create arm/(Mac M1 compatible) images for the developer environment on the Wikimedia framework.
+Which helps with performance and debugging on arm machines.

 ## How to use Arm Docker images in your project

 - Run the following to create local images